The Incident DVD

 Produced in 1990 by Qintex Entertainment

 The Incident is an Emmy-winning made for TV movie about a fictional POW camp for German soldiers in World War II.
-They are being held in Camp Bremen, in Bremen, Colorado (the movie was actually filmed in Colorado Springs) as thousands of Axis soldiers were throughout the war.
+They are being held in Camp Bremen, in Bremen, Colorado (the movie was actually filmed in Colorado Springs).
+During the World War II, the United States held thousands of Axis POWs in similar camps in rural areas throughout the country.

 The local town doctor is also the POW camp doctor.
 He is murdered at the camp and a German sergeant looks to be guilty.
 A civilian trial is ordered due to political considerations and the local ne'er-do-well attorney played by Walter Matthau is appointed by the judge (played by Harry Morgan of M*A*S*H and Dragnet fame) to defend the German suspect.